ac3lab/ac3lab.github.io/_posts/leverkusen-series/2024-05-27-post_leverkusen_3_en.md

 As well as his regularity in terms of playing time, it's important to highlight the player's incredible regularity in passing.
 Xhaka is the Bundesliga's <b>leader in accurate passes</b>, and has made an impressive 15 appearances with more than 100 passes and 90% accuracy. <br/><br/>

 <div style="width: 100%; margin: 0 auto; text-align: center;">
-{% include figure.html path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/Granit_Xhaka.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/Granit_Xhaka.png" class="img-fluid rounded z-depth-1" %}
 </div>

 Next, we'll show the “sonar map” of Granit Xhaka's passes.
 The graph was created using data on the player's position, final position and the distance of the pass.
 From this, we were able to find out at which angle each pass comes from and, assuming 0º as the direction of the opponent's goal, group the passes by these angles.
 The number above each bar corresponds to the number of passes that occurred in that direction.<br/><br/>

 <div style="width: 100%; margin: 0 auto; text-align: center;">
-{% include figure.html path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/sonar_map.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/sonar_map.png" class="img-fluid rounded z-depth-1" %}
 </div>

 <h3>The star, Florian Wirtz:</h3>